amspector100/amspector100.github.io/_posts/2018-09-20-probability-theory-in-15-minutes.md

 1. You are equally likely to spot a dragon at any time.
 Seeing lots of dragons one hour does not make you less likely to see dragons the next hour; and dragons are equally prevalent in this magical forest at all hours of the day.
 2. It seems that the number of dragons you spot in a given time interval is proportional to the length of a time interval.
 For example, if you spot a single dragon in a 1 hour period, then this implies that you are likely to spot (on average) $k$ dragons in every $k$-hour period.

 This is a (magical) example of a **poisson process**.
-A poisson process is a time-dependent process in which we are interested in a specific kind of random occurence (for occurence, the event of spotting a dragon).
+A poisson process is a time-independent process in which we are interested in a specific kind of random occurence (for occurence, the event of spotting a dragon).
 Informally, the assumptions of the poisson process are that (i) random occurences are equally likely to occur at any time, (ii) for any two time intervals, the number of random occurences in one interval or the other is independent.

 It turns out that these two assumptions are enough to characterize two very special distributions, called the *Poisson* and the *Exponential*.